Home Beatmaking & Production KORG padKONTROL Review: Time Marches On

 1. Hold the scene button, and tap a pad.

-2. Press the setting button (to the left of scene)
+2. Press the setting button (to the left of the scene button)

 3. turn the knob to any key you desire (G, C, A, etc.)